weaveworks/weaveworks-backstage/plugins/backstage-plugin-flux/README.md

 ```

 The UI will reflect this by showing the buttons corresponding to sync/suspend/resume as disabled.
+Enabling readOnly mode disables the buttons in the UI and provides feedback to the user that resources cannot be changed.
+However this is only part of a full readOnly solution.
+The [Backstage Kubernetes Proxy](https://backstage.io/docs/features/kubernetes/proxy/) should be configured to deny users from changing resources.

 6. [Optional] Add a Flux Runtime page to your app